October 1, 2022

 It is worth noting that many of these themes overlap (e.g., some interventions designed to raise awareness of bias also have the effect of increasing motivation to counteract bias).
 Also, some interventions involve the use of more than one of these techniques.

-We invite your comments and questions about this article, or the longer version of it, which will be published soon.
+We invite your comments and questions about this article, or the longer version of the article which will be published soon.

 [David A. Hoffman is a mediator, arbitrator, attorney and founding member of Boston Law Collaborative, LLC.
 He teaches courses on mediation, diversity, and legal ethics at Harvard Law School, where he is the John H. Watson, Jr. Lecturer on Law.]